cargomedia/janus-gateway-rtpbroadcast/README.md

 Main extensions:
 - changes type of mountpoint `id` from `integer` to `string`
 - allows to create multiple streams (sources) per mountpoint
-- tracks `VP8` RTP header workflow and provides `width`, `height` for frame and `fps`, `key-frame-distance` for stream
+- tracks `RTP/VP8` header workflow and provides `width`, `height` for frame and `fps`, `key-frame-distance` for stream
 - extends RTP statistics for incoming streams
 - introduce `key-frame` based scheduling for stream switching
-- automatically switches streams based on `WebRTC` client bandwidth (`REMB`)
+- introduces `auto-switch` of active stream based on client bandwidth (`WebRTC/REMB`)
-- allows to manually switch stream or turn off `autoswitch`
+- allows to manually switch the stream or turn off the `auto-switch`
-- introduce whitelisting for incoming RTP packages based on IP
+- introduce IP based white-listing for incoming RTP packages
 - automatically records the first provided stream (per mountpoint) into configurable archives
 - dumps stream RTP payload into configurable thumbnailer archives
-- creates job files with events like new `archive-finished` or `thumbnailing-finished`
+- creates job files and store events like new `archive-finished` or `thumbnailing-finished`

 Configuration
 -------------